quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part15_A_Unifying_Algo.md

 ---

 #### Tree-backup Updates for n-step Methods
 Background context: The tree-backup algorithm, introduced by Precup, Sutton, and Singh (2000), is a natural extension of Q-learning to the multi-step case with stochastic target policies.
-It involves no importance sampling but may span only a few steps even if \(n\) is large.
+It involves no importance sampling but may span only a few steps even if $n$ is large.

 :p What are tree-backup updates in n-step methods?
 ??x
 Tree-backup updates are used in n-step Q-learning and generalize Q-learning by considering multiple future steps.
 They involve no importance sampling, making the algorithm simpler to implement.
-However, they may only span a few steps even if \(n\) is large due to stochastic target policies.
+However, they may only span a few steps even if $n$ is large due to stochastic target policies.

 The update rule for tree-backup involves traversing a backup tree to aggregate returns over multiple time steps: